-Besides the price you'll need to pay to get the physical hardware, e.g. an extra 4GB RAM (random-access memory), a large volume HDD (hard disk drive), or even a more advanced SSD (solid-state drive); a lot of time and energy are also required to install them correctly.
-Done incorrectly, you could be wasting money, and your laptop would perform slowly as usual.
+Besides the price you'll need to pay to get the physical hardware, e.g. an extra RAM (random-access memory), a larger volume HDD (hard disk drive), or a more advanced SSD (solid state drive) which is popular these days, time and efforts are also needed to install the device and make it work properly.
+Done incorrectly, your laptop would run slowly as usual.

-Today, I want to share with you the best tips to speed up a laptop for free — without spending a cent adding new hardware or sending your computer to a technician.
+Today, I want to share with you a few tips to speed up a laptop for free — without spending a cent adding new hardware or sending your computer to a computer shop for services.

 Let's get started.